di-marko/27-word-counter-in-book/README.md

 For now the program can only parse the text PDFs.
 The version that can parse PDFs that have text in the images is still under development.

+## Run the application
+1. Clone the project and run it from your IDE
+2. Download and run the .exe file in the **dist** folder